spencerdouglas7/spencerdouglas7.github.io/README.md

   Mobile: 317.995.0114 <br> Email: bmbarnhart@stephengould.com
   <br><br>
   Brandon oversaw and advised me on the development of the Shipping & Receiving Manager Web App discussed below.
 He can be reached through either of the methods above.

+  <h3>Darren Pitcher, (Then) Chief Intelligence Officer @ Goodrich Quality Theaters </h3>
+  Mobile: 616.821.9711  <br> Email: darrenpitcher@hotmail.com
+  <br><br>
+  Prior to company sale due to covid, Darren worked for Goodrich Quality Theaters as their CIO.
+I worked directly under him as a mobile IT intern servicing states of Indiana and Illinois.
+I conducted server oversight, documentation, and equipment replacement.

 # Some of my current/recent work